jakenotjay/AdVantage/README.md

 # AdVantage
-git clone this repository then run main.ipynb
+git clone this repository then run main.py